Here is a detailed comparison by a surgeon between trouble swallowing from esophageal cancer compared to ALS.

 Comparing the Trouble with Swallowing in Esophageal Cancer to that of ALS

-“First, swallowing is a process that starts in the mouth; progresses when the tongue and oropharynx coordinate to propel food from the mouth and into the esophagus,” explains Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+“First, swallowing is a process that starts in the mouth; progresses when the tongue and oropharynx coordinate to propel food from the mouth and into the esophagus,” explains Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 “The esophagus then has to propel the food bolus through the esophagus with peristaltic—sequential—muscular contractions, ultimately pushing it into the stomach,” continues Dr. Little.